-- 6. How certain is one of the truth of the relevant belief, and how readily do others who are in a similar cognitive position agree that one is entitled to affirm it confidently?
+7) How certain is one of the truth of the relevant belief, and how readily do others who are in a similar cognitive position agree that one is entitled to affirm it confidently?
 Eberle (263) cites the example of the activist who claimed that a flat tax was biblical policy, and therefore he saw no room for discussion.
 One could just as easily cite those who claim that God's fundamental agenda is the liberation of the poor.
 Eberle notes here that even those who believe the Bible is inerrant can be fallibilists about their apprehension of it.
-And the more exegetical debate there is among those who share one's basic beliefs, the less certain one should be about the wisdom of legislating one's interpretation of the disputed religious demands. - 7.
-Is one deciding or advocating as a citizen, a public opinion leader, a member or leader of a religious or secular organization, a legislator, or a government official?
-One need not draw bright lines here to agree with Audi (62)[30] that roles are relevant to how strong a prima facie duty one has to exercise restraint.
+And the more exegetical debate there is among those who share one's basic beliefs, the less certain one should be about the wisdom of legislating one's interpretation of the disputed religious demands.

+8) Is one deciding or advocating as a citizen, a public opinion leader, a member or leader of a religious or secular organization, a legislator, or a government official?
+One need not draw bright lines here to agree with Audi (62) and Greenawalt (chapters 12-14) that roles are relevant to how strong a prima facie duty one has to exercise restraint.
 Many religious believers who reject the restraint principle for citizens would get nervous about having legislators exegete Scripture on the floor, or having judges rely on it in court decisions.

-I do not claim that these seven spectrums are exhaustive, and I certainly do not claim that using them with sliding scales yields an algorithm for decisions about exercising restraint in the politics of a pluralistic society.
+I do not claim that these eight spectrum considerations are exhaustive, and I certainly do not claim that using them with sliding scales yields an algorithm for decisions about exercising restraint in the politics of a pluralistic society.
 In discussing Audi's example of a religiously inspired law that protects dandelions as "sacred," Eberle agrees that he would be resentful about such a law, but mainly because of the content of the law, rather than the distinctly religious rationale (138-39).
 He says he would feel as much frustration if environmentalists got the law passed on the grounds that dandelions are an endangered species.
 I do not share his view, since I think I could argue with environmentalists in a way that I could not with the Dandelionists.
-In both cases, I could challenge the validity of inferences, but with the environmentalists I could also argue about the premises with a much higher probability of using reasons both sides could reasonably believe the other side could accept.[31]
-But in any case, I think the above seven considerations could help us decide the extent to which we should encourage or discourage the Dandelionists to use restraint, partly because raising the considerations would help us better understand their outlook.
+In both cases, I could challenge the validity of inferences, but with the environmentalists I could also argue about the premises with a much higher probability of using reasons both sides could reasonably believe the other side could accept.26 But in any case, I think the above eight considerations could help us decide the extent to which we should encourage or discourage the Dandelionists to use restraint, partly because raising the considerations would help us better understand their outlook.
 That the vague and sometimes conflicting considerations provide less an algorithm than a way to muddle toward discernment would be a devastating problem if we were talking about legal rules.
-Instead we are talking about civic virtue and responsibilities that yield, at most, prima facie obligations, the strength of which can a matter of thoughtful disagreement.
-Reading these two insightful books will make such disagreement more intelligent and informed.
+Instead we are talking about civic virtue and responsibilities that yield, at most, prima facie obligations, the strength of which can a matter of thoughtful disagreement among those genuinely interested in the implications of civil respect in a pluralistic democracy.